vibhorkum/edb_foreignkeyconstraintmanager/schema_clone/README.md

 ##Pre-requisite:
 ---------------
-To use this module user has to install following extensions in database:
+To use this module, user has to install following extensions in database:
 ```sql
 CREATE EXTENSION postgres_fdw;
 CREATE EXTENSION dblink;
 CREATE EXTENSION file_fdw;
 ```
+Currently, this module is made for EPAS instance running on Linux.

 ##Usage: